 What is freeCodeCamp?

-We’re a community that helps you learn to code, then get experience by contributing to open source projects used by nonprofits.
+We’re a nonprofit community that helps you learn to code by building projects.

 How can you help me learn to code?

 You'll learn to code by completing coding challenges and building projects.
 You'll also earn verified certifications along the way.

 Yes.
 Every aspect of freeCodeCamp is 100% free.

 Can freeCodeCamp help me get a job as a software developer?

 Yes.
 Every year, thousands of people who join the freeCodeCamp community get their first software developer job.
 If you're curious, you can browse our alumni network on LinkedIn here.

 If you add up all the people who use our learning platform, read our news articles, watch our YouTube channel, and post on our forum, each month we help millions of people learn about coding and technology.